dermesser/myi3stat/README.md

-Every time your metric is asked to `render()`, it is given the same `MetricState` object; `last_called` is set to the timestamp of the previous invocation (so you can compute a rate, for example); it has second-resolution.
+Every time your metric is asked to `render()`, it is given the same `MetricState` object; `last_called` is set to the timestamp of the previous invocation (so you can compute a rate, for example); it has millisecond resolution and is 0 on first invocation.
 You can arbitrarily get and set values on the `MetricState`.

 Typically you will set some constant configuration parameters at the invocation of your `init()` method, and use them later to determine how exactly you'll